-The high-level event sequence for grounding accidents for both Cruise and RoPax ships (Figure 50) considers the following events:
+The high-level event sequence for grounding and contact accidents to both Cruise and RoPax ships (Figure 50) considers the following events:

 - 1. Area of Operation.
 Two alternatives are foreseen: the accident takes place either within or outside a Terminal Area.
 In the latter case, Limited Waters and Open Sea are combined in one area (Other) and treated together, since it is expected that the consequences of a grounding accident would be similar in both areas. - 2.
 Area of the hull in contact with the sea bottom.
 The following two alternatives are considered: the ship touches the sea bottom with the bottom or the side of the hull surface. - 3.
 Type of the sea bottom (Hard/Soft).
-In case the ship touches the sea bed with the side of the hull surface, the sea bottom is assumed always hard, therefore the corresponding node in the risk model is omitted. - 4.
+In case the ship touches the sea bed with the side of the hull surface, the sea bottom is assumed always hard; therefore the corresponding node in the risk model is omitted. - 4.
 Hull breach (Yes/No).
 In case of soft bottom, the probability of hull breach is set equal to zero.
 In case of hard sea bottom, the probability of hull breach is calculated, based on the available data from grounding accidents. - 5.
 Water Ingress (Yes/No).
 In case of a hull breach due to bottom damage (type B00), water ingress takes place with a probability of 100%, therefore the corresponding node in the risk model is omitted.
 In case of a hull breach due to side damage (type S00), water ingress might take place or not, depending on the position of the lower limit of the breach with respect to the water line12. - 6.
 Staying aground (Yes/No).
-If immediately after the accident the ship stays aground, then no fatalities are assumed13. - 7.
-Afloat (Yes/No).
-If the ship does not stay aground, two alternatives are considered: a) it may remain afloat, with a probability assumed equal to the corresponding A-Index or, b) it may sink or capsize, with a probability assumed equal to 1-A14.
+If immediately after the accident the ship stays aground, then no fatalities are assumed13.